top of page

 Figure 1: Mauritius Oil Spill visualization as on 10th August 2020.
 Extracted using SAR (Sentinel-1) imagery

-Mauritius, by virtue of being a small tourism-centric nation, didn't have adequate resources to contain the oil spill.
-Its pristine beaches, coral reefs and turquoise lagoons were under severe threat of irreversible damage and, as a result, the government declared a 'state of environmental emergency' and sought help from France, in particular, (its neighboring island Réunion is an overseas French territory) to deal with this unprecedented crisis.
+Mauritius, by virtue of being a small tourism-centric nation, didn't have the adequate resources to combat and contain the Oil Spill.
+Its pristine beaches, coral reefs and turquoise lagoons were under threatened with the prospect of irreversible damage and, as a result, its government declared a state of Environmental Emergency and sought help from France in particular (its neighboring island Réunion is an overseas French territory) to deal with this unprecedented crisis.

 Zoomed out view of Figure 1 - Mauritius Oil Spill visualization